 It is fascinating to note the pervasive influence in the Prides Corner, Falmouth area of the British Civil War and the Puritans.
 Falmouth Maine was named for the Battle of Falmouth and the rolls of the New Model Army that fought there read like the town registers.
 Levolor names predominate.
 A Rainsborough cut my hair as a child, another was my teacher, as was Mr Graves, a Winslow trained my fathers race horses, and a Richards drove them, our neighbors...
 Frye, Moody, Potter, Butler and Bailey.
 The list of New Model Army names that matched my childhood was stunning.
 I can imagine how strong the mythology must have been through the revolutionary war years and much later.
 The ongoing puritan character of the area would go far to explaining the second century of Josephs and the uniquely puritan twist of private pride and public shunning on a topic like Regicide and Execution in the family tree (especially without proof).
 Even as late as the 1950's Oliver Cromwell was oft quoted in my family circles.
 "Warts and All" was a common favorite.

 The Reason the plot of 100 acres is deeded in 1726 is due to the conclusion of the Casco treaty after years of negotiation in 1725.
 Once the treaty was signed many plots in the area were registered that year to establish rights to properties already long occupied and worked.
 The nearby presumpscot river falls, little more than a mile or so away, by water, was the first area of settlement activity with fishing and trading beginning in 1623.
 Presumpscot river falls had been superseded by 1660, by what later became Portland Maine.
 Given the decades long world wide campaign to execute the Regicides and the level of settlement in the area around presumpscot river falls in the 1660's, the location, just beyond the northern edge of civilization, far away from towns and possible gossip, actually makes sense if you don't want to get hung drawn and quartered.
-It was the same solution as the others, just a different direction.
+It was the same solution as the others, just a different direction, 100 miles north of Boston instead of 100 miles west.

 Joseph Pride was Thomas Prides son, brother in-law of Oliver Cromwell's nephew, and brother-in-law of Thomas Monks daughter, definitely Puritan Royalty :) The man who landed here was at the very center the puritan movement, and it turns out, its history.